American Negro Academy: Legacy and efficacy

-Scholars have disputed the influence of the Academy.
-Dr. Alfred A. Moss Jr. argued for its efficacy in The American Negro Academy: Voice of the Talented Tenth.
-In his analysis of a collection of private letters written by Crummell, Moss said that nearly from the beginning, the Academy was bound to decline.
+Scholars have disputed the influence of the academy.
+Alfred A. Moss Jr. argued for its efficacy in The American Negro Academy: Voice of the Talented Tenth.
+In his analysis of a collection of private letters written by Crummell, Moss said that nearly from the beginning, the academy was bound to decline.
 It was unable to consistently organize; it struggled to recruit new members, and especially to raise scholarship funds for the education of more students.
 Moss claims that founding member Archibald Henry Grimké expressed in his writings an understanding of the difficulties and socio-economic hardships among African Americans, but, given efforts to unseat him as ANA president, he spent more effort on self-serving interests.